How a food handlers license can grow a restaurant/food business

 Most food handlers license programs follow a similar format: You participate in a food safety course and pass a test.

 Courses typically take about two hours to complete and cost less than $20.
-Many are offered online and in-person.
+Many are offered online and in-person, and both in English and Spanish.

 Multiple companies offer courses on food safety, and each one is a little different.
-But they all provide instruction on:
+But all training programs provide instruction on:

 • Proper food storage practices